jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 the community and helps scale protections beyond a single entity.
-Over the past year, Microsoft has significantly expanded our engagement with the Institutes volunteer program, CyberPeace Builders.
+Over the past year, Microsoft has significantly expanded our engagement with the Institute’s volunteer program, CyberPeace Builders.
 Over
 50 Microsoft volunteers are actively engaged in this effort, working to protect nonprofits around